fygar256/lgbt/README.md

 # Literal General Brainfuck Transpiler

-This is the Literal General Brainfuck Transpiler 'lgbt.py', which translates Brainfuck into various languages.
+This is the Literal General Brainfuck Transpiler 'lgbt.py' that translates Brainfuck into various languages.

-Just to avoid any misunderstandings about my name being LGBT, I'll state that I'm sexually normal.
+To avoid any misunderstandings about my name being LGBT, I'd like to state that I am sexually normal.
+Alan Turing, who died young, was homosexual.

-I believe it can translate any assembly language and almost any language that uses a while statement.
-While it doesn't work with languages ​​like BASIC, which use line numbers to indicate jump destinations, it can still translate if the statement uses a while statement.
+I believe it can be translated into any assembly language and almost any language that uses a while statement.
+While it may not be applicable to languages ​​like BASIC, which use line numbers to indicate jump destinations, it can still be translated if the statement uses a while statement.

-Line breaks can be added by adding a \n after the target command.
+A newline can be added by adding a \n after the target command.

-The resulting source code is output to standard output; redirect it as lgbt.py file.bf>filename.ext.
+The translated source is output to standard output; redirect it as lgbt.py file.bf>filename.ext.

-While transpiling from a high-level language to a lower-level language is generally difficult, transpiling from a lower-level language to a higher-level language is easy.

-Brainfuck is the lowest level language, so it can be converted into any general language.
-It is also Turing complete, so it has universal computational power and all operations except for special operations can be written in Brainfuck.
-However, it is not practical.
+Transpiling from a high-level language to a lower-level language is generally difficult, but transpiling from a lower-level language to a higher-level language is easy.
+Brainfuck is the lowest-level language, so it can be translated into a variety of languages.
+Furthermore, since it is Turing complete, it has computational versatility, and all but specialized operations can be written in Brainfuck.
+It's not very practical, though.

-When applied to general-purpose languages, indentation is automatically performed, so conversion to Python is also possible.
-Even if a single Brainfuck command spans multiple lines in the target language, you can write it with indentation by separating them with \n.
+When applied to general-purpose languages, indentation is automatic, making it possible to convert to Python.
+Even if a single Brainfuck command spans multiple lines in the target language, it can be written with indentation by separating them with \n.

-When using assembly language, ']', '[' specified in the conversion destination string in the map file will be replaced with the corresponding ']', '[' label.
-LGBT replaces only the last '[' or ']' in the destination string in the map file with the jump destination label, so it can also be used for assembly languages ​​that use '[]', such as ARM64.
+In assembly language, ']' and '[' specified in the destination string of the map file are replaced with the corresponding ']' and '[' labels.
+LGBT only replaces the last '[' or ']' in the destination string of the map file with the jump destination label, so it can also be used with assembly languages ​​that use '[]', such as ARM64.

+When performing label replacement, openlabel and closelabel in the destination string of the map file are replaced with the labels immediately before and after the corresponding '[' and ']', respectively.

+The label replacement mode --label is easier to understand than the assembly mode --asm.

-By default, lgbt.py converts to pseudo-assembly code.
+By default, lgbt.py converts bf source to pseudo-assembly code.
 The language to convert to can be specified in the map file described later.

 Headers and footers will be required to run in the target language.
-Headers, footers, and map files for C, Python, Ruby,Common Lisp, and x86_64 asssembly for FreeBSD are provided.
+Headers, footers, and map files for C, Python, Ruby, assembly, and x86_64 FreeBSD are provided.

-For converting to assembly language other than x86_64 on FreeBSD, please refer to the map, header, and tailor files for x86_64 on FreeBSD.

 The number of command line arguments and their interpretation are as follows: